htluu-ucsd/cse15l-lab-reports/LabReport5.md

 I then proceed to modify the `ListExamples.java` file at the line: `i < list2.size() - 1` to `i < list2.size()` and at the line `i * 2` to `i * 2 + 1`.
 More detail for the java files are given at 4 below.

 ![Image](Screenshot 2023-12-03 173224.png)
 This is a hidden `IndexOutOfBoundsException` bug that could only be found after we addressed the above issues.
-It was caught in the `testCrissCrossSecondLonger()` method.
-The last bit of information we find is that if the `second` arraylist is longer than the `first`, the elements are being inserted into indices that do not exist.
+It was caught in the `testCrissCrossSecondLonger()` method at the method call `crissCross(first, second)`.
+The last bit of information we find from this is that if the `second` arraylist is longer than the `first`, the elements are being inserted into indices that do not exist.

 ### Q4.
 Additional Info
 The file structure:
 The system and file structure are similar to the one provided in lab.
 We have the directory `list-examples-grader` where the files are located, the program testing and debugging is taking place, and is the working directory from which we run the bash script.
 Inside, we have the `lib` subdirectory of `list-examples-grader` where the `hamcrest-core-1.3.jar` and `junit-4.13.2.jar` files are located.
 These files are necessary to run JUnit tests.
 Also inside `list-examples-grader` directory, we have the `ListExamples.java` file which is the java project to test and debug, and we have the `TestListExamples.java` file where our JUnit tests are written to test that `ListExamples.java` methods are working as intended.
 Also inside `list-examples-grader` directory, we have the `grade.sh` bash script that creates the `grading-area` directory within `list-examples-grader` directory; then copies the `lib` directory and both java files into it.
 The script then compiles and runs the java files.
 It prints into the terminal, the result of the JUnit test.

-I typed `tree` + `<Enter>` in my `home directory` and got the following output:
+I typed `tree` + `<Enter>` in my `home` directory and got the following output:
 ```
 .
 └── list-examples-grader